RoboMIND 2.0: A Multimodal, Bimanual Mobile Manipulation Dataset for Generalizable Embodied Intelligence

 \item \textbf{Target Displacement.} \begin{itemize} \item \emph{Definition:} Unintended movement of objects expected to remain static, caused by incidental collisions. \item \emph{Manifestation:} The robot inadvertently pushes or shifts items such as bins, boxes, or containers. \end{itemize} \end{itemize}

 For each violation, inspectors record precise timestamps and short textual descriptions.
-These annotations guide data filtering and help identify systematic issues—for example, recurring pre-grasp collisions indicating poor gripper alignment or repeated excessive-speed violations suggesting operator overcompensation.
+These annotations guide data filtering and help identify systematic issues, such as recurring pre-grasp collisions that indicate poor gripper alignment or repeated excessive-speed violations that suggest operator overcompensation.
 To operationalize these criteria at the trajectory level and make the procedure reproducible, we formalize the inspection protocol as a three-stage workflow:

 \begin{itemize} \item \textbf{Initial Inspection:} Quickly scan videos to detect major technical issues such as frame loss or frozen views. \item \textbf{Detailed Inspection:} Review videos frame-by-frame or in slow motion to identify any of the twelve failure modes described above. \item \textbf{Data Filtering and Issue Logging:} Document timestamps and descriptions for all non-compliant data and categorize each sequence for discarding, correction, or re-collection. \end{itemize}